-I was diagnosed with ulcerative colitis (UC) in December 2012 at age 33 and had ileostomy surgery to have my colon removed in 2015.
+I was diagnosed with ulcerative colitis in December 2012 at age 33 and had ileostomy surgery to remove my colon in 2015.
 I planned on returning for two more surgeries to create a J-pouch but was worried about going forward with the procedure and having it backfire on me.
 So, it’s been three years now and Rosie (my stoma) and I are getting along great!

 After my initial surgery, the rectum remained intact, acting as a placeholder of sorts for my future J-pouch.
 It became abundantly clear that it was still riddled with horrible ulcerative colitis, despite not being connected to anything (no bowel movements were going through it).
 I was bleeding and having mucus output from my rectum and had to wear a pantyliner every day because it would leak whenever I sneezed, coughed or laughed too hard.
 I contacted my GI doctor and he did a scope but it was not successful because the tissue was so deteriorated.
 At this point, my medical team decided that the rectum needed to go — Rosie would become my permanent sidekick!
 She and I were doing so well that it only seemed logical to keep her and toss out the idea of a J-pouch.
 It was time to schedule my final surgery.